Alfred Mann Biography

 Quote: "When my success exceeded my expectations, I began to think of a way to return to society what it has given to me."

 Mann has been using his self-made fortune to create MannKind Corporation, a biopharmaceutical company focused on the discovery, development, and commercialization of therapeutic products for diseases such as diabetes and cancer.
 Interested in the future of diabetes care, Mannkind has invested $460 million into ultra fast-acting and inhaled insulin, despite the products being years away from approval.
+In June 2014 the U.S. Food and Drug Administration approved Mannkind Corporation's application for Afrezza, an inhalable insulin to treat diabetes.

 Mann is also well known for his philanthropic contributions.
 The Alfred Mann Foundation is dedicated to finding solutions for those suffering from debilitating medical impairments.
 In addition, the Alfred Mann Institutes have established biotech research labs funded to revolutionize medical devices.